In any business (or life – but that’s a discussion for another day) there’s always a time when you stop and wonder about

 That’s because Google penalizes websites that are either too slow or not mobile-optimized, which means, the chances of your website ranking high in search results is reduced; which in turn means, it’ll be difficult for students to reach you.
 Not good!

-A slow website can affect your courses purchases too.
+A slow website can affect your course purchases too.
 Stats say that cart abandonment rate increases by 75% and loyalty reduces by 50% on a slow website.
 You need your LearnDash website lean and fast.

 a.
 Pick the Right Hosting

 More often than not, hosting is the cause of poor performance.
 When you’re starting out you’re strapped for cash, and a low-cost hosting plan seems tempting.
 It works because you don’t have a heavy flow of students from Day 1.

 But what happens as your website grows, when you have a lot of content and multiple students performing several actions at the same time?
 Your website turns slow and sluggish.
 God forbid it crashes.